shahedpy/cse/software_engineering/README.md

 - **Integration:** In this phase, the newly developed increments are integrated into the existing software.
 This can involve merging code, resolving conflicts, and ensuring that all components work together smoothly.
 - **Evaluation and Feedback:** After each increment, stakeholders review the functionality added and provide feedback.
 This feedback can be used to refine the requirements, design, and implementation of subsequent increments.
 - **Iterative Process:** The software development process iterates through the above phases, gradually adding new features and improvements.
 With each iteration, the software becomes more robust and feature-rich.

+#### Advantages of Incremental Model:

+- Generates working software quickly and early during the software life cycle.
+- This model is more flexible - less costly to change scope and requirements.
+- It is easier to test and debug during a smaller iteration.
+- In this model customer can respond to each built.
+- Lowers initial delivery cost.
+- Easier to manage risk because risky pieces are identified and handled during it's iteration.

+#### Disadvantages of Incremental Model:

+- Needs good planning and design.
+- Needs a clear and complete definition of the whole system before it can be broken down and built incrementally.
+- Total cost is higher than waterfall.

+#### When Incremental Model is Used:

+- Requirements of the system are clearly understood.
+- When demand for an early release of a product arises.
+- When software engineering team are not very well skilled or trained.
+- When high-risk features and goals are involved.
+- Such methodology is more in use for web application and product based companies.
+- A new technology is being used.